grantrules/articles/Installing_Postfix_on_Ubuntu_with_SASL_and_TLS.md

 >**``The Postfix security model is based on keeping software simple and stupid.''**
 > -- Wietse Venema, author of Postfix

 Postfix is an incredibly powerful mailserver which Ubuntu makes a breeze to get running.
 Unfortunately spam is a major problem with running a mailserver.
 A mailserver can be run as open or as closed as you want.
+An open server can allow an anonymous user to send email from any email address to any email address.
 To deliver mail to a Gmail inbox, it needs to be secure.
-This article will walk through installing Postfix, enabling user authentication with Cyrus SASL, requiring TLS session encryption with Let's Encrypt certificates, and implementing SPF, DKIM, and DMARC rules.
+This article will walk through installing Postfix, enabling PAM user authentication with Cyrus SASL, requiring TLS session encryption with Let's Encrypt certificates, and implementing SPF, DKIM, and DMARC rules.

 ## Table of Contents